Skip to Content

 If you enjoy outdoor activities such as hiking and biking with your kids, visiting Cinque Terre with kids is a must.
 The five incredibly charming seaside villages which comprise the Cinque Terre are nestled in some of Italy’s most incredible scenery.

-Panoramic photograph of the view from the Vernazza to Corniglia hike in Cinque Terre
+Panoramic photograph of the view from the Vernazza to Corniglia hike in Cinque Terre.

 We based ourselves in Monterosso al Mare for our 6 days in Cinque Terre with kids.
-It’s the biggest (and admittedly least charming) of the 5 villages, but it is the most kid-friendly village in Cinque Terre.
+It’s the biggest (and admittedly least charming) of the five villages, but it is the most kid-friendly village in Cinque Terre.

 Monterosso al Mare has a great playground, a large beach and several grocery stores.
 We rented a 2-bedroom apartment in the most family-friendly Cinque Terre village and used the easy train connections to explore the other villages.